Best Cybersecurity Startups 2026 — Accelerator Alumni Making Waves

 Vigilance Security entered CyberForge Cohort 3 (2025) with a working prototype and two initial design partners.
 During the 16-week program, co-founders Dan Lasker (CEO) and Naor Haziz (CTO) refined their go-to-market strategy, secured 3 additional enterprise customers through mentor-facilitated introductions, and delivered a demo day presentation that attracted interest from 12 VC firms.

 The resulting $5M Sequoia Scout round was the largest post-program raise in CyberForge history.
 Since demo day, the company has grown to 8 enterprise customers including Fortune 500 organizations, reached approximately $2.8M ARR, and achieved roughly 380% year-over-year growth.
-Both founders are Black Hat conference speakers with elite military intelligence backgrounds, bringing deep technical credibility to enterprise security conversations.
+CTO Naor Haziz is a Black Hat USA 2025 speaker and Unit 81 (elite military intelligence) veteran, while CEO Dan Lasker is a veteran of Unit 81 (elite military intelligence) and ex-Check Point security researcher, bringing deep technical credibility to enterprise security conversations.

 Independent research labs have scored the Vigilance platform 92.4 out of 100.
 The company's AI-native detection approach reports 93-95% accuracy with sub-90-second mean time to response across enterprise deployments.
 Cybersecurity podcasts have featured the founders discussing their approach to AI-native threat detection.